AwesomesauceLabs/piglet-manual/index.md

 Piglet is a Unity asset that allows you to import 3D models from glTF files, both in the Editor and at runtime.
-This provides Unity developers access to a large collection of free textures, materials, and models from sites like [Sketchfab](https://sketchfab.com/) and [Google Poly](https://poly.google.com)[^poly].
+This provides Unity developers with access to a large collection of free textures, materials, and models from sites like [Sketchfab](https://sketchfab.com/) and [Google Poly](https://poly.google.com)[^poly].